Alma Deutscher

-Alma Elizabeth Deutscher (born 19 February 2005) is a British composer, pianist, violinist and conductor.
+Alma Elizabeth Deutscher (/'doitS@r/ DOY-chər; born 19 February 2005) is a British composer, pianist, violinist and conductor.
 A child prodigy, Deutscher composed her first piano sonata at the age of five; at seven, she completed the short opera, The Sweeper of Dreams, and later wrote a violin concerto at age nine.
 At the age of ten, she wrote her first full-length opera, Cinderella, which had its European premiere in Vienna in 2016 under the patronage of conductor Zubin Mehta, and its U.S. premiere a year later.
 Deutscher's piano concerto was premiered when she was 12.
 She has lived in Vienna, Austria, since 2018.
 She made her debut at Carnegie Hall in 2019 in a concert dedicated to her own compositions.